yetibot/yetibot.github.io/resources/templates/md/pages/ops-guide.md

   This guide is all about running and operating a Yetibot.
 It documents system dependencies, Docker usage, and configuration mechanisms.

-- If you're more interested using Yetibot, check out the out the [User Guide](/user-guide).
+- If you're more interested using Yetibot, check out the [User Guide](/user-guide).
 - If you're more interested in Yetibot's internals or building features, check out the [Developer Guide](/dev-guide).